ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ![img](../assets/libp2p-hole-punching-hole-punch.svg)

+Small note on alternative mechanisms.
+Hole punching will not always work, e.g. when behind a symetric NAT.
+In such cases nodes can instead explicitly add port mappings, either manually or via [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play).
+In addition as a last resort, nodes can leverage external [relay](https://docs.ipfs.io/concepts/glossary/#relay) nodes.

 # Project Flare

-So the above sounds easy from a birds-eye view, but is a lot more complex than one would think.
+Based on the above the concept of hole punching looks easy from a birds-eye view, but is a lot more complex than one would think.
 In addition, we didn't even cover the "mysterious mechanism to synchronize *A* and *B*".

 Introducing **Project Flare**, libp2p's way of decentralized hole punching.
 Those familiar with [IETF's ICE](https://datatracker.ietf.org/doc/html/rfc8445) will spot many similarities.
 Project Flare is heavily inspired by ICE.